simonsobs/sotodlib/docs/site_pipeline.rst

   * All single maps are packaged in a single hdf file, with detector readout_id as the keys in the h5py file.

  2. Fitted xi-eta focal plane position results saved as ResultSet in ``/path/to/results/map_based_results`` as specified in the Step 1 config file.
 Script will append 'force_zero_roll' onto the specified results_dir if True in config file.
 Load ResultSet with keyword 'focal_plane'

   * Contents: ``ResultSet<[dets:readout_id, xi, eta, gamma, R2], N rows>``

 The Step 2 TOD-based analysis scripts will use the map-based results as a starting point and then generate the finalized outputs in the specified directory:

  1. Fitted xi-eta focal plane position results saved as ResultSet in ``/path/to/results/tod_based_results`` as specified in config file for Step-2.
 Script will append 'force_zero_roll' onto the specified results_dir if True in config file.
 Load ResultSet with keyword 'focal_plane'

   * Contents: ``ResultSet<[dets:readout_id, xi, eta, gamma, xi_err, eta_err, R2, redchi2], N rows>``

 Configuration Files
 ```````````````````
-The configuration files to be input as ``configs`` in the command line arguments should have the following arguments as well as any preprocessing steps wished to be taken.
-Only processing steps that are agnostic of det-match can be used to do initial analyses without formalized metadata.
+The configuration files to be input as ``configs`` in the command line should
+have the following arguments as well as any preprocessing steps wished to be taken.
+Only processing steps that are agnostic of det-match can be used to do
+initial analyses without formalized metadata.

 The parameters in these examples could be used for SAT mid-freq moon observations.